 Petrarchan Sonnet Example

 ‘Whoso List to Hunt’ by Sir Thomas Wyatt is one of the best-known examples of a Petrarchan sonnet.
-These liens follow the Petrarchan or Italian sonnet form and discuss the obsessive pursuit of a “hind,” or female deer.
+These lines follow the Petrarchan or Italian sonnet form and discuss the obsessive pursuit of a “hind,” or female deer.
 This deer (a symbol for a woman) is always out of reach.
 The speaker tells the listener they are welcome to give the hunt a go, but it is really useless.
 No one is going to be able to catch her.

 Spenserian Sonnet Example